• Blog

 3. Tell your friends and family.

-Tell everyone who you are close with that you are hosting a garage sale.
-Your family may even donate items!
-We were lucky in that my in-laws had a lot of items in their basement that they were no longer using and were willing to donate to our sale.
-Friends and family are also great resources for other items you’ll need for the sale: folding tables, tents, etc. Keep in mind that once again your must check your city bylaws regarding profits.
+That said, keep in mind that once again, you must check your city bylaws regarding profits.
 If your friends or family donate items and don’t intend to make any profit from these items, there are no problems.
 However, if friends or family donate items and expect to be paid the profit on those items when they sell, your city may have restrictions on this.
 Be sure to check for rules regarding “multifamily sales.”

 4. Gather your sale items.